iterative/dvc.org/public/static/docs/get-started/connect-code-and-data.md

 > [pipeline](/doc/get-started/pipeline), or in other words, instructions on how
 > to build a ML model (data file) from previous data files (or directories).

-Let's briefly mention what the options used above mean for this particular
+Let's briefly mention what the command options used above mean for this particular example:
-example:

 `-f prepare.dvc` specifies a name for the DVC-file (pipeline stage).
 It's optional but we recommend using it to make your project structure more readable.